ATerriblePrivilege/skeletin-heroku-django/README.md

-skeletin-heroku-django-auth
+skeletin-heroku-django-base
 ===========================

-A Simple Base Heroku Django Project with Authentication
+A Simple Base Heroku Django Project with a RestFUL API and Authentication

 Instructions
 ------------